Venablena/Dayheart/README.md

 # Dayheart
-Front end for a progressive web app
+A progressive web app that helps parents to find daycare providers in their region (Seattle to start with).

 ## Design